Wenzel wins national education award

 In addition to his teaching, research and publications, Wenzel has served as the president of the Council on Undergraduate Research, a national organization of college and university professors and administrators.
 In 1997, the Carnegie Foundation honored Wenzel by naming him College Professor of the Year for the State of Maine.
 He is a resident of Auburn.

-Tags: American Chemistry Society, Dekker Foundation, J. Calvin Giddings Award for Excellence in Education, Thomas J. Wenzel.
+Tags: American Chemistry Society Awards to faculty Dekker Foundation J. Calvin Giddings Award for Excellence in Education Thomas J. Wenzel